 This houdini has pushed his nose out of the corner of the muzzle

-- Corner attachments: Use something like zip ties or baling twine to attach the muzzle to the halter in the corners (see photo below).
+- Alternative corner attachments: Use something like zip ties or baling twine to attach the muzzle to the halter in the corners.

 - Tape the straps: If you haven't done this already, wrap a piece of tape around each of the muzzle straps to keep them secure.
 This will stabilize the muzzle on the halter and make it more difficult for the horse to manipulate the muzzle.

 - Shorten the attachment straps: The longer the attachment straps, the more space there is in the corner of the muzzle (and the more opportunity for escape!).
 You can reduce this opening while still keeping the same fit by taking the halter down a hole or two and then shortening the muzzle straps by the same amount.
 Word of caution - just make sure that the muzzle straps are not so short that they cause the halter to alter the shape of the muzzle at the points of attachment as this can cause the muzzle to warp.

 - GreenGuard halter: You may want to try switching to the GreenGuard halter which has a special strap down the center that holds the noseband up when the muzzle is attached.
 Without this extra strap the halter noseband can droop or get pulled down, giving the houdini more of an opening for escape.

 Before and After the GreenGuard halter.
 The center strap keeps the horse from pushing out the corner.